uswds/uswds/README.md

 ## Browser support

 We’ve designed the design system to support older and newer browsers through [progressive enhancement [wikipedia.org]](https://en.wikipedia.org/wiki/Progressive_enhancement).
-The current major version of the design system (2.0) follows the [2% rule [gov.uk]](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov](https://analytics.usa.gov/).
+The current major version of the design system (2.0) follows the [2% rule [gov.uk]](https://gds.blog.gov.uk/2012/01/25/support-for-browsers/): we officially support any browser above 2% usage as observed by [analytics.usa.gov [usa.gov]](https://analytics.usa.gov/).
 Currently, this means that the design system version 2.0 supports the newest versions of Chrome, Firefox, Safari, and Internet Explorer 11 and up.

 ## Accessibility